istio/istio.io/content/en/docs/tasks/security/cert-management/custom-ca-k8s/index.md

 ## Verify the network connectivity between `httpbin` and `sleep` within the same namespace

-When the workloads are deployed, above, they send CSR Requests with related signer info.
+When the workloads are deployed, they send CSR Requests with related signer info.
 Istiod forwards the CSR request to the custom CA for signing.
 The custom CA will use the correct cluster issuer or issuer to sign the cert back.
 Workloads under `foo` namespace will use  `foo` cluster issuers while workloads under `bar` namespace will use the `bar` cluster issuers.
-To verify that they have indeed been signed by correct cluster issuers, We can verify workloads under the same namespace can communicate will while workloads under the different namespace should not work.
+To verify that they have indeed been signed by correct cluster issuers, We can verify workloads under the same namespace can communicate will while workloads under the different namespace cannot communicate.

-1. Check network connectivity between service `sleep` and `httpbin` under `foo` namespace.
+1. Check network connectivity between service `sleep` and `httpbin` in the `foo` namespace.

     {{< text bash >}}
     $ export SLEEP_POD_FOO=$(kubectl get pod -n foo -l app=sleep -o jsonpath={.items..metadata.name})